 Time for a funny fact – once, I went to work so drunk, I almost fell in the pool while cleaning.
-And at least a couple of time, I almost puked inside.
+And at least a couple of times, I almost puked inside.

-Did I mention that besides all these activities, I also had to plunge blocked toilets?
+Did I mention that besides all these activities, I also had to plunge clogged toilets?

-Oh, yes, not the best job in the world, but, hey, I am so much stronger after doing that several times (thank God, the guests did not block their toilets that often).
+Oh, yes, not the best job in the world, but, hey, I am so much stronger after doing that several times (thank God, the guests did not clog their toilets that often).